 Another supporter was Sir Piers Butler of Cahir in Tipperary, a disaffected relative of the Earl of Ormond.
 He had close relations with his relative the FitzGerald Earl of Leinster and also with Shane the Proud O’ Neill of Tyrone.

 Thomas Butler, 10th Earl of Ormond, (Tom Dubh) was a Protestant and a blood relative of Elizabeth II through her mother Anne Boylen, was very much an English style Lord, had whose territorial lands lay in north Munster and adjacent parts of Leinster.
 Ormond Castle, built by him, is in Carrick-on- Shannon.

 The Butlers depended upon troops levied (coyne and liverie) from local Gaelic clans, including gallowglasses and also Anglo- Irish.
-He had mounted calvery, armoured troops and arquebusers.
+He had mounted Calvery, armoured troops and arquebusiers.

 Sir Maurice FitzGerald of Decies angered by the Earl of Desmond imposing feudal rights upon him also sided with Ormond.

 At first, the conflict took the form of the Earl of Desmond sending raiding parties into Thomand but before long the Earls were lining their private armies up for a full-scale battle.
 The opportunity came on 1st February 1565 when the two opposing forces met at Affane, a ford on the Finisk, a tributary of the Blackwater in County Waterford.

 The FitzGeralds had been on their way to force Sir Maurice FitzGerald of Decies to submit to him.
 The Earl of Ormond brought his men over the heavily wooded mountain and with others from the clans Burke, O’ Kennedy and Mac Gillapatrick, and attacked Desmond’s forces.